 I don’t observe the inbox of the old addresses (…@ailab.t.u-tokyo.ac.jp, …@hesge.ch, …@riken.jp).

 Sometimes emails from the new address (…@g.ecc.u-tokyo.ac.jp) seem to be marked as spam automatically.
-If you find no replies from me for a while, please check the spam folder.
+If you find no replies from me for a while, please check the spam folder (though it is also likely that I’m just off).

 Effective integration of domain-specific prior knowledge / inductive bias (e.g., mathematical models of phenomena, simulators, logical rules, and side information) into statistical machine learning.
 For example, we developed a deep dynamics model with prior knowledge of stable invariant sets such as limit cycles.
 We formulated a method for learning dynamical systems with side information.
 We proposed a regularized learning method for properly learning a deep grey-box models, which are useful for robust and physically-interpretable generative modeling.
 We further discussed the learning methods of such models.
-Also interested in the simulation-based inference as a related topic.
+Also interested in the simulation-based inference (SBI) as a related topic; for example, we studied a method for reliable SBI.

 Data-driven analysis of dynamical systems